 Most of this article has been all about the positive, wonderful parts of house and pet sitting.
 If I did not mention the duties required in house and pet sitting, taking action to care for the home and pets when the ‘What if’ scenarios actually happen, it would be irresponsible.
-We have completed most of our house sits with nothing challenging happening, and that is the best news we can give the homeowner when they return.
+We have completed most of our house sits with nothing too challenging happening.
+That is the best news we can give the homeowner when they return.

 However, occasionally situations happen and as a housesitter you can act to aide the pets and maintain the home.
 One time we woke up to find the hot water heater leaking and water running down the driveway.
-We tried to contact the homeowner although it turned out there is no Internet where they were in that exact part of their trip.
-In this one instance, we made preliminary decisions to fix the problem, once we were able to confirm what we could do and when we could reach the homeowner we explained what happened and what we planned to do.
+We tried to contact the homeowner.
+However, it turned out there is no Internet in that exact location.
+In this one instance, we made preliminary decisions to fix the problem.
+Once we were able to confirm what we could do and when we could reach the homeowner we explained our plans.
 This was three days after the incident.
 We made the appointment to have the hot water heater replaced before the owners’ return.

-Finally, at another housesit in Italy our retired professionals experienced a freak summer thunderstorm and the roof started to leak water down the wall, over the painting, which by the way is the first thing we removed from the room.
-Then we were rushing to place every pot and pan from the kitchen and the towels from the bath to keep the water from spreading further in the house.
+Finally, at another housesit in Italy our retired professionals experienced a freak summer thunderstorm.
+The roof started to leak water down the wall, over the paintings, which they quickly removed from the main room to protect them.
+Then they rushed to place every pot and pan from the kitchen and the towels from the bath to collect the water.
 Thank goodness the landlord lived next door and was experiencing the storm too.
-The next day he helped us to reseal the roof so we did not have to worry should another storm descend on us.
+The next day he helped them to reseal the roof to prevent another storm from descending on them and the house contents.

 All of these events happened in the 10 and a half months our retired professionals completed in house and pet sitting.